noncomputable/noncomputable.github.io/molecules.md

 We gaze at our dataset again and notice that the attachments aren’t totally random.
 There’s a pattern to them.
 For example, a motif may attach at two carbons on opposite sides a quarter of the time, another quarter of the time it may attach at only one nitrogen, and it may attach at all three of those atoms the rest of the time.
 We’ll call each of these patterns _attachment configurations_.
 If we associate each motif in the molecule with an attachment configuration, we don’t have to check every pair of atoms between two motifs, just the ones in their selected attachment configurations.

 So, instead of predicting a pair of atoms to attach immediately after predicting a new motif, we can first predict the new motif’s attachment configuration.
 So instead of looking at all 5 × 5 = 25 pairs of atoms from each motif, we can just look at the 2 × 3 = 6 pairs of atoms from each motif’s attachment configuration.
-To this end, we’ll add a new _AttachmentConfMLP_ to our decoder that accepts _E_, the parent motif, and the new motif as input, and outputs a distribution over the new motif’s possible attachment configurations.
+To this end, we’ll add a new _AttachmentConfMLP_ to our decoder that accepts _Z_, the parent motif, and the new motif as input, and outputs a distribution over the new motif’s possible attachment configurations.
 Then, we sample an attachment configuration and predict a pair of attachment atoms, constrained by the attachment configurations of the new motif and the parent motif.

 With this, we’ve cut down the complexity of our task even more, and our model should be equipped to handle molecules of practically any size!